Last Updated on

 - Extreme apprehension

-You should seek treatment for this sleep problem early so that it doesn’t become chronic and to also prevent associated complications like depression, hypertension, weight problems etc. There are some tried and tested remedies that can help.
+You should seek treatment for this sleep problem early so that it doesn’t become chronic and to also prevent associated complications like depression, hypertension, weight problems, etc. You can also try out some home remedies given below.
 However, consult your doctor before trying them.

-You could take some safe, gentle and non-addictive OTC sleep medicines like Nytol, Sominex or Simply Sleep.
+You could take some safe, gentle and non-addictive OTC sleep medicines.
 Take them for a short time.
-However, be aware that the main element in these medications is diphenhydramine, which can impact the flow of breast milk in some nursing mothers.
-There are natural products too like Serenity that can help.
+However, be aware that the main element in this medication is diphenhydramine, which can impact the flow of breast milk in some nursing mothers.
 However, please consult your doctor before you take any of these.

-Try to catch up with sleep whenever your baby sleeps.
+Try to sleep whenever your baby sleeps.
 Leave the household chores to a nanny or someone else in the family.
 What you need to do is just relax during the time your baby sleeps.
 So, if sleep does not come easy for you at odd hours just do something that will relax you instead.
+Try to take naps and don’t feel bad about sleeping when your baby sleeps, you need your rest!

 2. Sleep Early

-Sleep as early as possible.
-Do not surf the net, settle the room or talk to friends on phone etc. Try and induce sleep early with a hot sauna, reading a book, listening to calming music or drinking something soothing.
-You can also wear blackout masks to bring on sleep.
+Sleep as early as possible and avoid using gadgets before bedtime.
+Screen time before bedtime is a strict no. Try and induce sleep early with a hot sauna, reading a book, listening to calming music or drinking something soothing.
+You can also wear eye masks to sleep.

 3. Seek Support

-Share your workload with your partner and/or other family members like changing diapers, bathing, dressing the baby, preparing a bottle feed etc. Seek support even at night, for instance, if you are making a bottle feed.
-If your sleep problems are really very acute you could insist that your partner/a family member sleeps in at the nursery with the baby instead of you.
+Share your workload with your partner and/or other family members.
+Ask them if they could change the diapers of the baby, bathe and dress him, prepare a bottle feed etc. If your sleep problems are acute you could insist that your partner/a family member sleeps in the nursery with the baby instead of you.

 4. Track the Baby’s Sleep Habits